 The Cloud Exodus Continues

-Kunkel reminds managed service providers (MSPs) and value-added resellers (VARs) that companies on an accelerated digital transformation track need your knowledge and expertise to choose and implement optimal, secure solutions.
-“The increased demand heightens the importance of governance, risk and compliance (GRC) in 2021 and beyond,” he says.
+Matt Kunkel, CEO of LogicGate, reminds managed service providers (MSPs) and value-added resellers (VARs) that companies on an accelerated digital transformation track need your knowledge and expertise to choose and implement optimal, secure solutions.
+“The increased demand heightens the importance of governance, risk and compliance (GRC),” he says.

 Aging Infrastructure Creates a Security Risk

 Matt Glenn, VP of Product Management for Illumio, points out, “The older infrastructure is, the riper it is for attacks.”
-He says instead of launching attacks on new or emerging technologies that have been hardened with the latest cybersecurity technology, hackers will exploit outdated, unmonitored technology in the new year.
+He says that instead of launching attacks on new or emerging technologies that have been hardened with the latest cybersecurity technology, hackers will exploit outdated, unmonitored technology in the new year.